-- All the elements of the light buffer array are processed. - All the lights are iterated for each element. - Shadows are sphere traced. - Indirect light is added here by reading from surrounding light probes. - The normal saved on the previous step is used to see the effect.
-Lights that face away from the normal are not processed. - The light value is combined into a single RGBE9995. - The value is plotted into the 3D light texture, the surrounding bits that were saved in the preprocess steps are used to plot extra voxels around the outline.
-This ensures that the 1-voxel traceback after spheretracing will most likely find the proper light information.
+- All the elements of the light buffer array are processed. - All the lights are iterated for each element. - Shadows are sphere traced. - Indirect light is added here by reading from surrounding light probes. - Light is accumulated with anisotropy. - The light value is combined into a single RGBE9995, but the anisotropic weights (5 bits each) are saved in the anisotropic part of the light texture.